fnichol/guard_boilerplate/README.md

     cd my_site
     gbp start

-Using the bassass [HTML5 Boilerplate](http://html5boilerplate.com/) as your base?
+Using the badass [HTML5 Boilerplate](http://html5boilerplate.com/) as your base?
 I thought so.
 Try this one out, my Mac and Linux pals:

     mkdir my_site && cd my_site